 The following Python script demonstrates how to use the TimeSeriesClustering tool to cluster similar store locations.

-# Creating clusters of store locations with similar sales volumes over time # Import system modules import arcpy # Set property to overwrite existing output, by default arcpy.env.overwriteOutput = True # Local variables... workspace = r"C:\Analysis" arcpy.env.workspace = workspace # Create clusters of store location with similar sales volumes.
-Automatically # determine optimal number of clusters. arcpy.stats.TimeSeriesClustering("OH_STORES.NC", "SALES_SUM_ZERO", "SALES_TRENDS", "VALUE", None , "SALES_CHARTS") # Create a feature class containing all the bins in the input space time cube. arcpy.stpm.VisualizeSpaceTimeCube3D("OH_STORES", "SALES_SUM_ZERO", "VALUE", "SALES_BINS") # Join the clustering results to the bins so each bin now has a cluster ID. arcpy.management.AddJoin("SALES_BINS", "LOCATION", "SALES_TRENDS", "LOCATION", "KEEP_ALL") # Summarize the bins using Summary Statistics with Cluster ID as a case field # to get the minimum, maximum and average sales for each cluster. arcpy.analysis.Statistics("SALES_DATA", "SALES_DATA_STATISTICS", "SALES_DATA.VALUE MIN;SALES_DATA.VALUE MEAN;SALES_DATA.VALUE MAX", "SALES_BINS.CLUSTER_ID")
+# Creating clusters of store locations with similar sales volumes over time # Import system modules import arcpy # Set property to overwrite existing output, by default arcpy.env.overwriteOutput = True # Local variables... workspace = r"C:\Analysis" arcpy.env.workspace = workspace # Create clusters of store locations with similar sales volumes.
+Automatically # determine optimal number of clusters. arcpy.stats.TimeSeriesClustering("OH_STORES.NC", "SALES_SUM_ZERO", "SALES_TRENDS", "VALUE", None, "SALES_CHARTS") # Create a feature class containing all the bins in the input space time cube. arcpy.stpm.VisualizeSpaceTimeCube3D("OH_STORES", "SALES_SUM_ZERO", "VALUE", "SALES_BINS") # Join the clustering results to the bins so each bin now has a cluster ID. arcpy.management.AddJoin("SALES_BINS", "LOCATION", "SALES_TRENDS", "LOCATION", "KEEP_ALL") # Summarize the bins using Summary Statistics with Cluster ID as a case field # to get the minimum, maximum, and average sales for each cluster. arcpy.analysis.Statistics("SALES_DATA", "SALES_DATA_STATISTICS", "SALES_DATA.VALUE MIN;SALES_DATA.VALUE MEAN;SALES_DATA.VALUE MAX", "SALES_BINS.CLUSTER_ID")

 - Random number generator

 The Random Generator Type used is always Mersenne Twister.

 - Basic: Yes